Last Updated: October 13, 2023

 - A title for the goods in shipment

-After a BoL has been issued there are only 2 ways the cargo will be released: by an endorsed original bill of lading (OBL) or with a telex release.
+Once a BoL has been issued there are only 2 ways the cargo will be released:

 What’s on a Bill of Lading?